Long-Term Illness Scheme

 Rules for the Long-Term Illness Scheme

-The medical conditions that qualify under the Long Term Illness Scheme are:
+The medical conditions that qualify under the Long-Term Illness Scheme are:

-You do not have to pay a prescription charge for drugs covered by your long-term illness book.
-Other drugs and medicines not related to the specified condition must be paid for in the normal way.
+You do not have to pay a prescription charge for drugs you are approved for under the Long-Term Illness Scheme.
+Other drugs and medicines not related to the specified condition must be paid for in the normal way

 If your doctor or occupational therapist prescribes a medical or surgical appliance, it will be supplied to you from your Local Health Office.

 This scheme is administered by the Health Service Executive (HSE), under Section 59 of the Health Act 1970.

 If you don't have a medical card, or a GP visit card or a medical condition listed above, you can use the Drugs Payment Scheme to limit your expenses on prescription drugs.